Heirloom Pepper Seeds

 Peppers, whether hot or sweet, add marvelous flavor to various dishes.
 With heirloom pepper seeds from ARK, you can grow your own hot or sweet peppers and learn how to harvest and save the seeds for next season.

 A few things to know about growing peppers: They are self-pollinating, but occasionally a bee may transfer pollen between hot and sweet varieties.
 To keep this from happening, plant different varieties 50 ft. apart.

 When collecting seed, let peppers ripen on the plant, beyond the eating stage.
 If the pepper gets moldy, don’t save those seeds.
 Cut open the pepper and remove the cluster of seeds.
 You shouldn’t need to rinse them.
 Dry seeds for 2 weeks before storing.
 Harvest pepper seeds ANNUALLY.

 Try these varieties of heirloom pepper seeds to grow two very different types of peppers!

 California Wonder Bell

 Hands down, California Wonder is the classic sweet bell pepper.
 Familiar to all vegetable gardeners for ages, this classic heirloom pepper has set the standard since the late 1920’s.
-California Wonder Pepper seeds are easy grow; just sow them in a sunny spot with well drained soil and enjoy a bountiful harvest.
+California Wonder Pepper seeds are easy to grow; just sow them in a sunny spot with well-drained soil and enjoy a bountiful harvest.

 Maturity: 85 days